 Think about it: the average social media user isn’t on these channels to interact with faceless companies.
 They’re there to have real, meaningful conversations.
 That’s what your brand will have to provide.
 People don’t use social media to talk to logos, they want to talk to real people.
 To accomplish this, you’ll need to spend time thinking about the tone that you’re going to use on social media.

 Choose a tone that reflects your brand’s culture and values.
-The tone that you use will make a huge difference to how your brand is perceived, and so it’s important to put a lot of thought into it.
+The tone that you use will make a huge difference in how your brand is perceived, and so it’s important to put a lot of thought into it.

 Once you’ve settled on your tone, make sure that you’re consistent with it throughout the networks that you’re using.
 There can—and should—be a little variation of course, because different tones work better on different platforms.
 For example, a professional tone is more suited to LinkedIn, while you might want to take a more fun approach on Twitter and Instagram.
 But ultimately, your content on all networks should feel like it’s coming from the same person.